The Project Office

 Neneh Sowe

 works at Diversity Arts Culture as a communications officer for digital media and studies musicology.
 At the theater Ballhaus Naunynstraße, she worked in the press and PR team.
-As a freelance journalist, she writes on music-related topics for Missy Magazine and the radio station SWR2, among others.
+As a freelance journalist, she writes on music-related topics and has contributed to Missy Magazine, taz and SWR2, among others.
+Neneh is also active as a musician, including playing in The String Archestra, a Berlin based string ensemble.

 Lisa Scheibner (she/her)